Seismic Performance of Porcelain at Substations

 Fig. 2.

 Trying to make design changes to ensure a piece of equipment’s natural frequency remains outside a seismic event’s frequency is often not possible.
-Since weight is a key factor when calculating the force/energy that goes into the equipment during a seismic event, the challenge is to optimize design and maximize strength to weight ratio.
+Since weight is a key factor when calculating the force/energy that goes into the equipment during a seismic event, the challenge is optimize design and maximize strength to weight ratio.

 Weight Reduction

-There exist ways to reduce the weight of a porcelain insulator of given strength.
+There are ways to reduce the weight of a porcelain insulator of given strength.
 First of all, insulators should ideally be specially designed for the need.
 Moreover, maximizing section lengths helps reduce weight on multi-stack insulators.
 Manufacturers also have material choices that offer higher strength and maintaining tight quality assurance standards can further enhance overall strength.

 Advertisement